5nizza/party-elli/README.md

 modify file config.py in src directory
 with paths to executables of z3 and ltl3ba

+(if you plan to develop smth then you might want to ignore future changes to config.py, to do so run
+git update-index --assume-unchanged src/config.py)
+(.gitignore is not enough)

 ## To run ##
 python3 p_bosy.py -- to run parameterized synthesis tool
 python3 bosy.py -- to run monolithic synthesis tool